verified-network-toolchain/petr4/docs/specification/target.md

 The user must also provide the functions `write_header_field` and `read_header_field`.
 These functions will be called by the main interpreter when reading and writing to headers, and they are intended to capture the fact that the semantics in these cases is left target-dependent by the P4 specification.
 However, the abstraction in its current form is not necessarily expressive enough to capture all possible decisions for header reads and writes.
 The average user will likely want to reuse our implementations of these functions in `v1model.ml` and `ebpf.ml`.

 The next required value is the `eval_extern` function.
 This function takes as its arguments the name of the extern to evaluate, the envrionment and state, the type arguments of the extern call (e.g. a concrete value for `T` in the case of `update` and `remove` in `VSS` provided by the type checker), and the arguments paired with their types.
 For implementation, we may assume that the arguments are provided in the correct order and that the list is the proper length.
 The is also the place where we use the number and types of the arguments to distinguish between different externs of the same name, as permitted by the P4 specification.
-Note that in the case of an invocation of an extern function using dot-notation, e.g. `checksum.clear()`, the value of `checksum` will be available as the addition first argument in the list of arguments.
+Note that in the case of an invocation of an extern function using dot-notation, e.g. `checksum.clear()`, the value of `checksum` will be available as the additional first argument in the list of arguments.
 The extern evaluation should then return as a tuple the updated environment (though most externs do not change the environment), the update state, a signal (almost always `Continue`), and the return value.
 Implementing the externs will require some degree of familiarity with our types for values, environments, and states.
 Also, note that any mutation of an extern object should be done by updating the mapping in the state via `insert_extern`.

 The target must also define what meta-data to initialize.
 Most targets initialize metadata upon packet ingress for each individual packet, consisting at least of the port number.
 The current version of our interpreter takes as input this port number, and it is provided as an argument to `initialize_metadata`.
 Note that the current architecture is not expressive enough to capture all values one may wish to include in the metadata, such as time stamps.

 We also include a post-processing step, `get_outport`, which is intended to examine the state and environment for the metadata at the end of the packet-processing pipeline in order to decide on which port number the P4 program has determined the packet should be emitted.